Postgraduate Course

 UK entry requirements

-A 2:2.
-Degree in Law or a joint honours Degree with Law.
-Applicants who do not hold a Law Degree but who have additional relevant professional experience and/or traineeships or professional qualifications/certifications issued by professional bodies such as Bar Associations can apply and will be considered.
+Applicants who do not hold a Law Degree but who have at least six months of relevant professional experience, traineeships, or professional qualifications/certifications issued by professional bodies such as Bar Associations can apply and will be considered.
+Please provide your CV.

 International & EU entry requirements